A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Introduction

-where $f_1,f_2:\R^{n_1}\times\R^{n_2}\to\R$ are (possibly non-convex) twice continuously differentiable functions that describe each player's objective to be minimized, parameterized by the other player's decision.
-A (local) solution to the NEP (\ref{PJ1}-\ref{PJ2}) is a point $(x_1^*,x_2^*)\in\R^{n_1}\times\R^{n_2}$ such that $x_1^*$ is a (local) minimizer for \eqref{PJ1} with $x_2=x_2^*$, and $x_2^*$ is a (local) minimizer for \eqref{PJ2} with $x_1=x_1^*$.
+\\ where $f_1,f_2\colon\R^{n_1}\times\R^{n_2}\to\R$ are (possibly non-convex) twice continuously differentiable functions that describe each player's objective to be minimized, parameterized by the other player's decision.
+A (local) solution to the NEP \eqref{PJ1} is a point $(x_1^*,x_2^*)\in\R^{n_1}\times\R^{n_2}$ such that $x_1^*$ is a (local) minimizer for the first problem in \eqref{PJ1} with $x_2=x_2^*$, and $x_2^*$ is a (local) minimizer for the second problem in \eqref{PJ1} with $x_1=x_1^*$.

-In order to solve the NEP (\ref{PJ1}-\ref{PJ2}), some studies deal with a reformulation of the problem, such as a variational inequality problem or as a complementarity problem; see for instance \cite{majig} and \cite{facchinei-vi}.
+In order to solve the NEP \eqref{PJ1}, some studies deal with a reformulation of the problem, such as a variational inequality problem or as a complementarity problem; see for instance \cite{majig} and \cite{facchinei-vi}.
 One problem with this approach is that several solutions of the reformulated problem may not be solutions of the associated equilibrium problem.
 Another possibility is to reformulate the NEP as an optimization problem via the Nikaido-Isoda function (see \cite{nikaidoisoda}), which transforms the NEP into a minimax problem.
 A penalty update scheme was also proposed in the works of \cite{fukushima} and \cite{facchinei2009}.
-Those indirect approaches are somewhat computationally demanding, as they require solving a nontrivial optimization problem at each step of the algorithm.
-In order to avoid such heavy computations, the method proposed in this paper aims at solving the system (\ref{PJ1}-\ref{PJ2}) without rewriting it as an indirect problem.
+Those indirect approaches often require solving a nontrivial optimization problem at each step of the algorithm, an exception being \cite{gradiente} which approximates the Nikaido-Isoda function by replacing the minimization problem by a Cauchy step.
+In general Nikaido-Isoda based formulations deal with convex objective functions since otherwise the subproblem that arises could be hard to deal with.
+There are some exceptions, such as \cite{wachter}, which requires pseudoconvexity of a regularized Nikaido-Isoda operator, or \cite{simone}, which presents a branch and bound algorithm on the case of discrete constrained non-convex games.
+Recent advances deal with the subproblems via similar branch and bound schemes (such as \cite{kirst}) or genetic algorithms (see \cite{indianos}), thus being able to treat a broader class of problems, such as general non-convex or non-differentiable games; even so, the subproblems that arise can still be hard to solve.
+In order to avoid this kind of computations, the method proposed in this paper aims at solving the system \eqref{PJ1} without rewriting it as an indirect problem, and as we shall see, this leads to solving a linear system of equations at each iteration, while still being able to deal with the non-convex case.

+Another recent trend in the literature is considering reinforced learning, see for instance \cite{ozdaglar}, \cite{gamelearning} or \cite{cesarbianchi}.
+These methods came up from the analysis of equilibrium problems with discrete strategy sets, where the actions of each player are taken considering an aggregate of the other player's previous strategies instead of only their last action.
+However, expanding on this idea considering non-discrete strategy sets often leads to control problems such as \cite{bervoets}, which may be hard to solve.